mauricioszabo/hydrogen/docs/Usage/RemoteKernelConnection.md

 docker run -it --rm --name hydro -p 8888:8888 -e JUYTER_TOKEN=my_secret_token hydro
 ```

-## Connect Atom
+## Connect Pulsar

 - Add the connection information to the Hydron `gateways` setting, as above.
 If running locally, you can use `localhost` as the host of your `baseUrl`
-- In Atom, open a Python file
+- In Pulsar, open a Python file
 - Connect to the kernel you just configured: `ctrl-shift-p` and type: `Hydron: Connect To Remote Kernel`
 - Select the kernel gateway you configured, e.g. `Remote server`
 - Select the "type of kernel" to run, there will just be the option `Python 2` or `Python 3`